College of the Year

 Oxford Univeristy Fellow

-in 2006, in recognition of his academic achievements and publications, Dr. Genovese was named a Fellow at The Queen's College, Oxford University.
+In 2006, in recognition of his academic achievements and publications, Michael Genovese was named a Fellow at The Queen's College, Oxford University.
 The honor is the first of its kind awarded to an LMU faculty member.